kingakisielinska/mObywatel-user-guide/Adding documents/index.md

 # Adding documents to mObywatel

-This section provides information how to add ID, driver's licence and vehicle to this application.
+This section provides information how to add ID, driver's licence, and vehicle information to this application.

 ![digital wallet](../assets/images/digitalw.png)